Written By: James Hayes

 The Piriformis muscle lies under your gluts and is responsible for external rotation of the hip.
 The sciatic nerve runs below it and in some individuals the nerve actually pierces through the muscle.
 When the Piriformis muscle spasms it can compress the nerve giving you sciatica like symptoms.

-If you are experiencing sciatica or sciatica like symptoms don’t immediately think you have a tumour!
+Ok if you are experiencing sciatica or sciatica like symptoms don’t immediately think you have a tumour!
 Fortunately tumours are not common in the spine however if they do occur in the low back, sciatica can occur due to compression to either the spinal cord or nerve roots.

 If you think you have sciatica, it is important to get assessed by a professional.
 The first step to relief is finding out exactly what is causing it!